GRN 300 Aging in the Family

 Connecting with family caregivers is crucial for the delivery of a successful care plan.
 This course explores how providers can address the psychosocial challenges of caring for an aging family member.
 Family caregivers are responsible for providing the majority of long term care for people who are living with chronic illness and progressive dementia.
 We will examine the challenges that impact caregiving including physical, emotional and spiritual strain, and how health care providers and social service professionals can provide information, resources and support that will lead to sustainable outcomes for both the caregiver and the care recipient.
-Prerequisites: junior/senior status, College Writing and any PSY or SOC course.
+Prerequisites: junior or senior status, college writing and any PSY or SOC course.
 Cr 3.

 GRN 313 Health and Later Years